 Definition of Flask HTTPS

-Flask HTTPS is defined as a concept that allows developers to develop Flask applications and deploy them for production use through HTTPS, which are complaint to encrypted connections thus providing extra security.
-HTTPS is an extension of age-old HTTP (HyperText Transfer Protocol) and uses a layer of SSL (Secure Socket Layer).
-HTTPS receives and transmits data in a secured manner and doesn’t leave room of people to eavesdrop on the data that is being transferred.
-Next time you are out there looking at the website address bar, keep an eye on the start of the address, and you would see HTTPS for most of the website that is secured!
-In case not, watch out for any data you share there as it might be prone to attack.
+Flask HTTPS is defined as a concept that allows developers to develop Flask applications and deploy them for production use through HTTPS, which is compliant with encrypted connections, thus providing extra security.
+HTTPS extends age-old HTTP (HyperText Transfer Protocol) and uses an SSL (Secure Socket Layer) layer.
+HTTPS receives and transmits data securely and doesn’t leave room for people to eavesdrop on the data that is being transferred.
+Next time you look at the website address bar, keep an eye on the start of the address, and you will see HTTPS for most of the secured websites!
+If not, watch out for any data you share there, as it might be prone to attack.

-In the section of syntax, we will look at different syntaxes in the purview of Flask HTTPS which are essential for us to glimpse through as this will enable us to know and map the corresponding syntax to the working so that learning the working will be more practical.
+In the section on syntax, we will look at different syntaxes in the purview of Flask HTTPS, which are essential for us to glimpse through as this will enable us to know and map the corresponding syntax to the working so that learning the working will be more practical.
 So, here we go with the syntaxes in HTTPS:

 pip install pyopenssl